AVSimulation/SCANeR-Samples-Pack/README_dev.md

 git fetch
 ```
 * When prompted, login to GitHub with the account linked to your company e-mail.
-* Once logged in, run the following command in the Git Bash console
+* Once fetching is finished, run the following command in the Git Bash console
 ```
 git checkout -t origin/main
 ```
 This gets the latest working version of the Samples-Pack

 ### Configuration.cfg

 Configuration paths have to be added manually in `%STUDIO_PATH%/Configurations.cfg`
 ```
 SAMPLE_2021_ADAS = ${STUDIO_PATH}/SCANeRstudio_2021/config/SAMPLE_ADAS